pougin/Abaca/Readme.md

 **This project was first developed in early 2010, not maintained any more.**

+**Just a copy of old project.
+DO NOT use this project in production.**

 A lightweight php framework for web projects with many small modules.
 It suggests some rules to orgnize your project files.

+Served 20+ dynamic million requests per day on a 50+ servers cluster across 3 data centers in production for a teenager social network in China.

 A typical file structure is: